vfioexperte/wine_hardened_script/README.md

 Only use -Steam options for protontricks with this command.

-protontricks  -c "python3.8 'path/wine_hardened_script_gui.py' -Steam" APPID
+protontricks  -c "python3.8 '../wine_hardened_script_gui.py' -Steam" APPID

+Proton protect auto:

+protontricks  -c "python3.8 '../wine_hardened_script_gui.py' -Steam_auto_protect" APPID

+Only use -Steam options for protontricks with this command.

+Proton remvoe protect auto:

+protontricks  -c "python3.8 '../wine_hardened_script_gui.py' -Steam_auto_remove_protect" APPID

+Only use -Steam options for protontricks with this command.

 wine Protect for  WINEPREFIX: